sitengyu-hc/wiz-runtask-demo/README.md

 # terraform-aws-vm-guardrail-demo
-Intentionally-vulnerable VM on AWS for demo purposes
+Intentionally-misconfigured VM on AWS for demo purposes